Breaking a Lease in Georgia: Legal Reasons, Required Notice, and Penalties

 What happens to my security deposit if I break the lease?

 Your deposit is handled separately from any lease-breaking penalty.
-Georgia generally requires the landlord to return it, with an itemized list of any deductions, within about 30 days (one month) after you vacate.
+Georgia requires the landlord to return it, with an itemized list of any deductions, within 30 days after you vacate.
+Since the Safe at Home Act, O.C.G.A.
+44-7-30.1 also bars a landlord from demanding or receiving a deposit that exceeds the equivalent of two months' rent.

 Where are landlord-tenant disputes handled in Georgia?

 Most rent, deposit, and eviction (dispossessory) disputes are heard in your county's Magistrate Court, which also handles many small-dollar claims.
+Before filing a nonpayment eviction, a landlord must first give you a notice to vacate or pay with three business days to cure.
 Procedures and filing fees vary by county, so check your local Magistrate Court.

 This article is general legal information, not legal advice, and may not reflect the most current law or the law in your jurisdiction.
 Laws vary by state and change over time.
 For advice about your specific situation, consult a licensed attorney.